 After a Trucking Accident: Checking FMCSA Safety Records

 At the time of this writing, the police have not released the name of the trucking company involved in the fatal accident on August 30.
 However, if you know the name of a truck driver’s motor carrier, you can look up the company’s records on FMCSA’s safety records website.
 If the company has a record of safety violations, there could be a case for negligence on the carrier’s part.

 Commercial motor carriers, truck drivers, and bus drivers have a great responsibility to maintain the highest degree of safety possible on the road.
 Accidents do happen, but massive vehicles traveling at high speeds can pose a serious risk.
 Motor carriers and drivers must do everything in their power to keep everyone safe.

 Contact The Champion Firm – Free Consultations

-If you have questions about a bus accident, please don’t hesitate to reach out to us at The Champion Firm today.
+If you have questions for an expert bus accident lawyer, please don’t hesitate to reach out to us at The Champion Firm today.
 Consultations are always free, and we will happily help you understand your case and what you need to do next to ensure the best outcome.

 When is a Professional Malpractice Affidavit Required in a Georgia Negligence Lawsuit?